pivotal-cf/docs-elk-stayupio/index.html.md

 ---
-title: stayUp.io ELK for Pivotal Cloud Foundry
+title: stayUp.io ELK for Pivotal Cloud Foundry&reg;
 ---

 This is documentation for the [stayUp.io ELK for Pivotal Cloud Foundry](https://network.pivotal.io/products/elk) tile